Easy Mongolian Beef Stir Fry Recipe

 • Heat your wok or pan before adding the oil, this will help prevent sticking.

 • Stir your ingredients often.
-It’s important to move the food in and out of the center of the pan quickly, for a quick and even cook!
+It’s important to move the food in and out of the center of the pan quickly, for a quick and even cooking!

 • Use sriracha sparingly if you don’t want too much heat.